syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridNumericColumn

-The `DataGridNumericColumn` inherits all the properties of `DataGridColumn`.
+The `DataGridNumericColumn` inherits all the properties of the `DataGridColumn`.
 It is used to display numeric data.
-To create `DataGridNumericColumn`, the property corresponding to the column in the underlying collection must be a numeric type(int, double, float, etc.).
+To create a  `DataGridNumericColumn`, the property corresponding to the column in the underlying collection must be a numeric type (int, double, float, etc.).

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}